Miskatonic-Investigative-Society/CoC7-FoundryVTT/coc7/manual/en/README.md

 Several parts of the actor sheets have pop up tooltips that trigger after two seconds, this delay can be changed in the settings

-This documentation can be reopened under [fas fa-cogs]Game Settings -> Help and Documentation -> View CoC7 System Manual
+This documentation can be reopened under [fa-solid fa-cogs]Game Settings -> Help and Documentation -> View CoC7 System Manual

 # Recent changes